For an affordable Wi-Fi 6 router, the TP-Link Archer AX21 meets expectations. (Photo: Alejandro Medellin)

 If you’ve used TP-Link products before, you may already have the Tether app downloaded.

 The Archer AX21 is about what you’d expect in terms of design.
-It’s a bit utilitarian with its four adjustable antennas, four LAN ports, and a USB 2.0 port for connecting things like local storage or a printer.
+It’s a bit utilitarian, with four adjustable antennas, four LAN ports, and a USB 2.0 port for connecting to local storage or a printer.
 I noticed it has a few extra details that give it a slightly more polished look, like the array of heat vents across the top.
 However, the glossy plastic feels a bit on the cheaper side.
 The layout is practical; it has an easy-to-find on/off button and well-labeled ports in the back.
-The latter includes a bright blue WAN port to connect to your modem, making setup as fool-proof as possible.
+The latter includes a bright blue WAN port to connect to your modem, making setup as foolproof as possible.

 Even if you run into connection issues, the app helps you troubleshoot.